Manage Federation with Azure

 12. Select the Assigned Users tab.
 Select the users that you want to assign to the login authenticator you are creating.
 You can also assign users directly to the login authenticator in their employee profile.

-13. Click Save & Activate to validate the provided information and to link your CXone account to your Azure account.
+13. Click Save & Activate to validate the provided information and to link your CXone Mpower account to your Azure account.

 14. Open the login authenticator.